alex-maleno/Fuzzing-Module/README.md

 10. In the "Compilation Database" entry box, click the circle with the three dots in it.
 This should open up the `exercise3` folder.
 The file we are looking for is `compile_commands.json` within the `build` folder.
 Select it, and then click "Open".
 11. Click "Create" at the bottom of the popup.
 This will close the current popup, and cause another popup to appear that is blue.
 The last step is to index all the files - click "Start"

 Once the indexing is done, you will be able to look at a graphical representation of the code!
-A good place to start is by looking at the files that exist in this
+A good place to start is by looking at the files that exist in this project.

+Use Sourcetrail to analyze the `Sys_Status` class.
+We have included a sample slice and wrapper for the specs class in the file `specs-slice.cpp`.

 ## Solution: How To Fuzz Exercise 3